 As a sociology major I found that my research largely focused on conflicts across difference, and the Intergroup Relations Program provided that perfect opportunity for me to bridge my intellectual and personal interests through dialogue.
 My senior year, I co-facilitated the White Racial Identity Dialogue and affirmed my commitment to social justice.
 After graduating from Skidmore in 2009, I moved to Philadelphia to join Teach for America and to attend the University of Pennsylvania’s Graduate School of Education.
 I spent my past two years as a middle school language arts teacher in an Afro-centric charter school in North Philadelphia, and had the great privilege and opportunity to work directly with over 200 students and families from all corners of the city.
 In all of the work I did, both academically and professionally, I know that IGR was the foundation of my success.
 As an intergroup relations facilitator I learned to think, question, and listen in ways that profoundly impacted my experience as an educator.
 As a classroom teacher in an urban school, I found that my IGR training gave me the strength, passion, and calmness of mind to refocus me each day in order that I could give my all to my students.
 After leaving a life of privilege to enter a challenged environment, I know that intergroup relations taught me how to reach across difference, listen with empathy, and tirelessly work towards equity.
 With my students I made space in the classroom to talk about issues of identity, be they about race, gender, religion, sexuality, and/or class.
 Through writing in particular, I worked to ensure that all of my students had the opportunity for their voices to be heard.
 For my master's thesis, “The Skin We’re In: Untapping Potential in One All Girls Classroom,” I conducted practitioner inquiry to explore what happened when I challenged the power dynamic in the classroom so that we were co-teaching, co-learning, and co-creating curriculum.
 I found that in listening to dissent, a skill I began to develop as an IGR facilitator, I was able to capitalize on the potential within my classroom to both increase the literacy and the humanity of my students.
 I know that my work with intergroup relations will continue to motivate the work that I do in the future.

-As a student at Skidmore, I was deeply involved in the betterment of the community via research and activism on campus.
-I worked for Professor Ford as an intergroup relations student research assistant for two years and was among the first group of students to graduate with a minor in IGR.
-Being involved with IGR allowed me to connect deeper with my honest voice as well as taught me the balance of how to express myself in each situation, things that have been immensely beneficial in my life post-undergrad.
+The opportunities for experiences and for learning are infinite when you listen to the pulse of the world around you.
+As a student at Skidmore my way to connect with the pulse of that world was through research and campus activism.
+I worked for Professor Ford as an Intergroup Relations student research assistant for two years and stood amongst the first group of students to graduate with a minor in IGR.
+Being involved in the community and with IGR allowed me to connect deeper with my honest voice as well as taught me the balance of how to express myself in each situation, which has been immensely beneficial in my life as a graduate.

-Then I returned home ready to get clearer on what I wanted to do with my life now that undergrad was moving further into my past.
-I decided to start up my own jewelry business so that I could finally give space to my creative passions while also learning how to work for myself.
-I am currently continuing to build my business as well as working at a local arts high school as coordinator for a grant-funded extended day arts program.
-Most importantly, I am learning how to bring the same passion and energy to my daily life at home as was so seemingly easily cultivated at Skidmore, and this has made all the difference as I build the life that calls from my dreams.
+I decided to begin my own jewelry business in order to give space to my creative passions while also learning how to work for myself.
+I am continuing to grow my business, Muktih Creations Jewelry Design, and also work at a local arts high school as coordinator for a grant-funded Extended Day arts program.
+Most importantly, I have learned how to maintain the same passion and energy in my life at home as was so easily cultivated at Skidmore, and this has made all the difference as I build the world that calls from my dreams.